sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/README.md

   * An AJAX call to `PATCH` the new post data to your API
   * jQuery and HTML strings to replace the current blog post with the updated version

+## Submission @TODO - make form

+1. Your work must be tracked in a git repository.
+1. Push your local work up to a repostiory on your GitHub account.
+7. Submit the link to your finished lab on GitHub in <a href="">this homework submission form</a>.

+## Bonus (@TODO)

+## Docs & Resources (@TODO - add lesson links)

+* <a href="http://expressjs.com/api.html#app" target="_blank">Express App Docs</a>
+* <a href="https://github.com/sf-wdi-22-23/toEatly_mongoose" target="_blank">toEat.ly</a> (This is a great example of the type of client-server interaction you'll be building.
+DO NOT copy any of this code unless you understand exactly what it's doing.
+You've been warned.)

 ## Sample Work Plan

 **Start your server**